Rajdeepc/pegasus/README.md

 It was being tested on IE 11, Chrome and Firefox.
 For Safari, there are some minor alignment issues.

-## Author: Rajdeep Chandra ✍️
+## Author

-- A seasoned Full Stack Engineer.
-Working with React and Vue NodeJS and Web Security.
-Like photography, gadgets, cooking, and reading books.
+- Rajdeep Chandra - Designer,Lead Developer
 - Personal blog: http://reactive-rajdeep.netlify.com/
 - Say hello: rajrock38 [et] gmail [dot] com